Department and Program Recommendations for First-Year Students

 Details about the physics major and required courses can be found at http://www.macalester.edu/academics/physics/majorsminors/.

-Political Science is offering two First Year Courses.
+Political Science is offering one First Year Course.

-The department also reserves places for entering students in our introductory courses, including Political Argumentation and Debate, Foundations of U.S. Politics, Foundations of Comparative Politics, Foundations of International Politics, Foundations of Political Theory, and Theories of Rhetoric.
+The department also reserves places for entering students in our introductory courses, including Foundations of U.S. Politics (do NOT register if you’ve taken AP US Government), Foundations of Comparative Politics, Foundations of International Politics, and Foundations of Political Theory.
 New students may also enroll in any of the more focused courses that we offer at the 200-level.
 For more information, visit: http://www.macalester.edu/academics/politicalscience/ or contact the department chair, Lesley Lavery.

-Advisors: Lin Aanonsen (Co-Chair of the Health Professions Advising Committee, Biology), Ron Barrett (Anthropology), Devavani Chatterjea (Biology), Kristi Curry Rogers (Chair, Biology), Elizabeth Jansen (Co-Chair of the Health Professions Advising Committee/Biology), Mary Montgomery (Biology) and Jaine Strauss (Psychology)
+Advisors: Lin Aanonsen (Biology), Ron Barrett (Anthropology), Devavani Chatterjea (Biology), Kristi Curry Rogers (Biology), Elizabeth Jansen (Director, Health Professions Advising and Biology), Mary Montgomery (Biology), Robin Shields-Cutler (Biology), Kathryn Splan (Chemistry), and Jaine Strauss (Psychology)

-Students interested in premedical studies should consult one of the premedical advisors very early in their first year for academic advice and join the Health Professions mailing list, and the student organization, Health Professions Student Coalition.
+Students interested in pursuing a health profession (e.g., medicine, nursing, physical therapy, veterinary medicine, dentistry, etc.) should consult one of the premedical advisors very early in their first year for academic advice and should join the mailing lists for Health Professions Advising and the student organization, Health Professions Student Coalition.

 Premedical students at Macalester may major in any discipline and concurrently complete all premedical requirements.
 A science major is not a prerequisite for admission to medical school.
-Most medical schools require the following courses: CHEM 111 – General Chemistry I: Structure and Equilibrium and CHEM 112 – General Chemistry II: Energetics and Reactivity; CHEM 211 – Organic Chemistry I and CHEM 212 – Organic Chemistry II; two to six courses in Biology (we recommend at least BIOL 190 – Genetics, BIOL 200 – Cell Biology, PHYS 226 – Principles of Physics I and PHYS 227 – Principles of Physics II, or possibly, a non-calculus-based physics course at another institution; and two courses in English.
+Most medical schools require the following courses: CHEM 111 – General Chemistry I: Structure and Equilibrium and CHEM 112 – General Chemistry II: Energetics and Reactivity; CHEM 211 – Organic Chemistry I and CHEM 212 – Organic Chemistry II; two to six courses in Biology (we recommend at least BIOL 190 – Genetics, BIOL 200 – Cell Biology); Physics I and Physics II, which can be PHYS 226 – Principles of Physics I and PHYS 227 – Principles of Physics II, or a non-calculus-based physics course such as PHYS 116 – Introduction to Physics I and PHYS 117 – Introduction to Physics II; and two courses in English.
 At a number of medical schools, the “English” requirement can be satisfied by various writing or literature courses and need not be listed as an English course.
-BIOL 351 – Biochemistry I is either a required course or is a strongly recommended prerequisite at a growing number of medical schools.
+BIOL 351 – Biochemistry I is a required or strongly recommended prerequisite at most medical schools.
 Most medical schools also require a course in the behavioral sciences; we recommend either PSYC 100 – Introduction to Psychology or SOCI 110 – Introduction to Sociology.
 Additional courses in the humanities and mathematics (we highly recommend taking a statistics course) may also be required for admission to some medical schools.
-These requirements vary so you should consult your premedical advisor before deciding about courses to take that may satisfy the premedical requirements.
+These requirements vary from school to school, so you should consult your premedical advisor before deciding about courses to take in effort to satisfy the premedical requirements.

-Premedical advisors work carefully with students throughout their preparation, both individually and in group sessions, to assist in program planning that will best meet the individual needs of students.
-Regular forums and seminars are presented on appropriate topics in research, ethics, admission test preparation, application procedures and interview skills.
-There are a variety of summer opportunities that enable students to conduct research and explore health professions.
+Premedical advisors work carefully with students throughout their preparation, both individually and in group sessions, to assist in program planning that will best meet the individual needs and goals of each student.
+Regular forums and seminars are presented on appropriate topics in research, ethics, application procedures and interview skills.
+There are a variety of internships and summer opportunities that enable students to conduct research and explore health professions.

 Advanced placement: If you scored a 4 or a 5 on the AP exam in Psychology, received a 5, 6, or 7 on the IB higher level Psychology exam, or submitted qualifying GCE A-level grades, you may get credit for PSYC 100 and are welcome to take any intermediate-level class in the psychology department.
 If you ultimately decide to major in psychology, you will get placement credit for intro psych but you will still take 11 courses for the major.